 - teaching and learning

 - course completion and evaluation

 Accreditation is awarded for five years.
-To retain your accreditation for the full term, you'll need to:
+To retain your accreditation for the full term, you must:

 - maintain your BACP organisational membership